oddgeeks/ShopwareDPDApp/README.md

 ![DPD order action buttons](./doc/images/bitbag-shopware-dpd-action-buttons.png)
 ![DPD API configuration](./doc/images/bitbag-shopware-dpd-app-api-configuration.png)

-This application allows customers to choose DPD during the checkout process and pick up their orders wherever they want.
+This application allows customers to choose DPD during the checkout process.

 ## We are here to help
 This **open-source plugin was developed to help the Shopware community** and make DPD shipments method available to any Shopware store.
 If you have any additional questions, would like help with installing or configuring the app, or need any assistance with your Shopware project - let us know!